fidodogtraining/fidodogtraining.github.io/_autopages/training.md

 Dogs who aren't eligible for a group class, are nervous in new places, or are troubled travelers benefit from having us conduct an in-home appointment.

 Cost: In home training starts at $120 per hour.
-Please call for details.
+A $50 deposit will be taken in advance of your first appointment and applied to your first session.
+Your deposit will be forfieted if you cancel your appointment with less than 24 hours notice.
+Please call for details on scheduling.